 You have a right to request and receive a paper copy of this notice at any time, even if you have received this notice previously or agreed to receive the notice electronically.
-To obtain a paper copy, please contact the Privacy Contact Person listed below.
+To obtain a paper copy, please contact the Privacy Contact Person.
+(See "Privacy Contact Person" on page 59 for contact information.)
 You also may obtain a copy of the current version of the Trust's notice at its web site, www.sdtrust.com.
 If this notice is modified, you will be mailed a new copy.